fjroyo/atlas-prometheus-grafana/README.md

 Copy the generated snippet.
 We will use it to configure prometheus server later

-__2. Install, configure en start Prometheus Server in your AWS EC2 instance__
+__2. Install, configure en start Prometheus server in your AWS EC2 instance__
 * In the AWS Console __instances__ list select your AWS instance, press the __Connect button__ and follow the instructions to SSH into this instance from a new terminal window on your laptop
 * Go to [Prometheus Downloads page](https://prometheus.io/download/) and copy the link for the latest Prometheus release
-* In the previous SSH terminal session, run the following commands to download and extract Prometheus Server:
+* In the previous SSH terminal session, run the following commands to download and extract Prometheus server:

   ```bash
   wget https://github.com/prometheus/prometheus/releases/download/v2.35.0-rc0/prometheus-2.35.0-rc0.linux-amd64.tar.gz